 Day 4 – Since all the walls and the ceilings had been protected, our painters began preparing and priming the cabinets.
 Using a high-grade, oil-based primer, every inch of the kitchen cabinets were caulked, sanded and primed.
 This is the first (and perhaps most critical) step of creating a durable paint finish.

-Day 5 – The painters then applied two coats of Kelly-Moore Dusty Trail Rider in semi-gloss finish using a top-of-the line Kelly-Moore Dura-Poxy paint to the thoroughly sanded and primed cabinets.
+Day 5 – The painters then applied two coats of Kelly-Moore Dusty Trail Rider in semi-gloss finish using a high-quality Kelly-Moore Dura-Poxy paint to the thoroughly sanded and primed cabinets.
 This same priming and painting process was used on the doors and drawers, which are painted off-site in a climate-controlled paint booth for the highest possible quality.

 Day 7 – The tile backsplash artisans began installing the Emser Ancient Tumbled Beige 3 x 6 travertine tiles with an accent strip of Bedrosians Eclipse Espresso glass mosaic tiles to the backsplash.
 This was grouted using Laticrete Almond grout.